Priya-6124/Programming_Task_03_Priya_Kumari/README.md

 ## Objective

-Create a program that accepts a number N and displays:
+Create a program that accepts a positive number and calculates:

 * Sum of numbers from 1 to N
 * Count of even numbers